Review a list of where we collect VAT and steps on how to verify your exemption.

 Your country's tax laws determine if you're required to register for VAT, or if you qualify for a VAT exemption.
-We can't advise on VAT exemption eligibility.
-If you've registered for a valid EU, UK, Norway, or Swiss VAT Registration Number (see the note below regarding Irish businesses) and have documentation, you can submit that information to us.
-How you submit your VAT exemption is based on where you live:
+We can't advise on your VAT requirements.
+If you are a VAT-registered or VAT-exempt business, and have documentation, you can submit that information to us (review the section below regarding Irish businesses):

-- Switzerland - follow these steps to submit an exemption request
+- For organizations in Switzerland, follow these steps to manually submit an exemption request

 Note: If you’re a Squarespace customer based in Ireland, you do business with Squarespace Ireland Ltd. We must collect VAT from your payment regardless of your VAT registration status, unless you provide a valid VAT ID.
 If you have a valid VAT ID, you may be entitled to reclaim the VAT.
 To learn about this process, visit Reclaiming VAT.
-You can also add a business name and VAT ID to have it display on your invoice.
+You can also add a business name and VAT ID to have it displayed on your invoice.